 Starting a Shipping Company in Indonesia

 Shipping companies serve as companies which connect businesses all over the world, especially if the products involved are bulky.
 In Indonesia, water transport is the predominant means of transport because two-thirds of its territory is surrounded by water.
-The country serves as a transport hub for Southeast Asian countries and therefore receives large volumes of shipment on a daily basis.
+The country serves as a transport hub for Southeast Asian countries and therefore receives large volumes of shipment daily.

 The shipping industry in Indonesia is protected by a list of restrictions imposed by the Indonesian government.
-While these restrictions are intended to protect local businesses in the Indonesian maritime industry, they also provide opportunities for foreigners to enter the Indonesian shipping business.
+These restrictions protect local businesses in Indonesia’s maritime industry while creating opportunities for foreign entrants.

 Reasons to Start a Shipping Company in Indonesia

 Indonesia is set to become an important country in the world’s maritime industry.
 This fact is evidenced by the heavy investment which has been given to the shipping industry.
-This capacity for economic growth has done much to facilitate the transport of goods across ports as well as all ship-building activities which take place in Indonesia.
+This economic growth has greatly facilitated goods transport across ports and ship-building activities in Indonesia.

 Key Notes About Starting a Shipping Company in Indonesia